tape-dev/developers.tapeapp.com/apps/dev-portal/docs/guide/getting-started.md

 ## Retrieve your first Record

 Records are the place where work gets done inside every Tape organization.
 The endpoint for retrieving a record is `/v1/records/{record_id}`.
-Let's get started by retrieving a record from your Tape organization:
+Let's go ahead and retrieve a record:

 <Tabs>